martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 ```

 Cancel with `DELETE /program-groups/{group_id}/postponements/{postponement_id}`.
 Cancellation before the source time restores the normal occurrence; cancellation after the source time keeps the original occurrence suppressed, matching the scheduler's safe web behavior.
 Both actions require `control`.

+### Pause between programs

+`GET /program-settings` returns `pause_between_programs_seconds`. `PUT` accepts the same integer field in the range 0 to 31536000.
+The value is persisted by OSPy and inserts an idle window between different automatic program occurrences.
+It does not separate stations within one program and does not affect manual runs.

 Program types and `type_data` are deliberately the same scheduling model as OSPy.
 A client must preserve the returned type and use its corresponding shape: